Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Introduction

 The definition of a Serre embedding is given formally in Definition \ref{defn:serreembedding}, but informally it is a copy of $\PSL_2(h+1)$ where $h$ is the Coxeter number of $G$ and this subgroup contains a regular unipotent element.
 (This subgroup is named after Serre as he constructed copies of $\PSL_2(h+1)$ (if $h+1$ is a prime) over all fields in \cite{serre1996}.)

-In recent work of Tim Burness and Donna Testerman, this case has been solved, and proved to be a subcase of (iii) above, so $p^a=9$ is the only outstanding case.
-It seems difficult to remove the first possibility, although it might be possible using more advanced geometric techniques than employed here; of course no such maximal subgroup is known.
-In Section \ref{sec:f4p=3} we give more information about the case $p^a=9$, where we give the action of a potential maximal subgroup on the minimal module; such a subgroup does exist, but is contained inside a positive-dimensional subgroup, and representation-theoretic techniques do not seem able to prove uniqueness.

-Kay Magaard \cite{magaardphd} proved Theorem \ref{thm:f4} for $p\geq 5$ in his PhD thesis, with the extra condition that $q=13$ in (ii).
+In recent work of Burness and Testerman \cite{burnesstesterman2017un}, Serre embeddings have been shown to come from algebraic $A_1$s, and so (\ref{thmi:f4a}) is a subcase of (\ref{thmi:f4b}) above.
+Thus Theorem \ref{thm:f4} implies Theorem \ref{thm:generaltheorem} for $G=F_4(p^b)$.
+Kay Magaard \cite{magaardphd} proved Theorem \ref{thm:f4} for $p\geq 5$ in his Ph.D. thesis, in addition proving that $b=1$ in (\ref{thmi:f4b}).

-For $E_6$ we have a complete theorem, as the Serre embedding can be shown to lie in $F_4$.
+For $E_6$ we have a complete theorem, without relying on \cite{burnesstesterman2017un}, as we show that the Serre embedding lies in $F_4$.